AlexBurkey/MFAImageBot/misc/Notes.md

 ## Project management
 Using even the simplest tools like TODOs in the code as you think of them is helpful.
 You also need to think on a macro level.
 Larger ticket refactorings, feature additions, design choices.
 I like using GH issues to track them.
 It lives with the code, supports MD, and you can tie branches and PRs to the issues.
 Even for a small project like this, keeping up with making TODOs all the time and making Issues at the end of each session are really helpful at being able to pick up after a while away from the project.
 Also make sure you don't neglect your wiki/README like I do.

+## Testing
+Using GH Actions to setup some automated testing. `doctest` seems like a nice way to test some of the methods.
+Another option is `pytest`.